esbenwiberg/easyiq/README.md

 This integration is not officially affiliated with EasyIQ or Aula.
 It's a community-developed integration that interfaces with publicly available APIs.

+## Acknowledgments

+This project is inspired by and builds upon the excellent work done in the [Aula integration](https://github.com/scaarup/aula) by @scaarup.
+Many of the authentication and API interaction patterns were adapted from that project.

 ## Support

 - 🐛 **Bug Reports**: [GitHub Issues](https://github.com/esbenwiberg/easyiq/issues)